TexasMac's Web Site

 By now you’re probably wondering if I answered my main reasons for

 evaluating the handles.
-It should be obvious which one of the two brands I
+It should be obvious which one of the two

+preferred choice.
 Based on my testing, I doubt there’s an advantage

 s no question the R & J handles are of sturdier construction than the

 STM handles, but along with the heavier construction comes

 significant more weight.
 The final question to answer is

 will locking mould handles reduce the weight spread of the bullets?